MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_severity.md

 A single bit that indicates that a reported unexpected split completion error is a fatal error.

-#### - DelayedTransactionDiscardTimerExpired
+#### - UncorrectableSplitCompletion

-A single bit that indicates that an expiration of the delayed transaction discard timer is a fatal error.
+A single bit that indicates that a reported uncorrectable split completion message data error is a fatal error.

-#### - RsvdZ

-Reserved for system use.

-#### - ReceivedTargetAbort
+#### - UncorrectableDataError

-A single bit that indicates that a reported target abort is a fatal error.
+A single bit that indicates that a reported uncorrectable data error is a fatal error.

 #### - UncorrectableAttributeError